segcore/testing-comparisons/README.md

 ## CTest

-When using CMake as the build system, adding CTest as a test runner takes very little effort.
+If using CMake as the build system, adding CTest as a test runner takes very little effort.
 Much of the functionality which is built-in to GoogleTest and Boost.Test is also available in CTest.
 This means that the testing framework can be simpler and just focus on testing (which makes it compile faster too).

 Some CTest features include:
 * Run all tests in one command
-* Select a subset of tests to run
+* Run a subset of tests
 * Run tests in parallel
 * Randomize test order
 * Test timeouts